 Google’s AI focuses on personalization for the searcher, factoring in things such as their location and the intent behind their search queries.
 In other words, these days, Google is starting to get to know customers more than marketers are.

-But, if you discover your buyers’ intent and learn what their needs and wants are, you can use this knowledge to tailor your offerings and marketing efforts to them better.
+But, if you discover your buyers’ intent and learn what their needs and wants are, you can better use this knowledge to tailor your offerings and marketing efforts to them.
 The more relevant you make your products and services to your customers, the more likely Google will notice and rank you higher for it.

-Through this method of “customer intimacy,” brands have grown five to ten times more, finding success in keyword rankings without necessarily relying on technically optimizing their content.
+Through this method of “customer intimacy,” brands can grow their organic traffic, finding success in keyword rankings without necessarily relying on technically optimizing their content.

 What is Customer Intimacy?

-There are five key components to focus customer intimacy to drive your SEO:
+There are five key components that should drive your customer intimacy strategy:

 - Do the right research.